-The Omnipod 5 System is the first wearable, on-body, tubeless, Automated Insulin Delivery System, when used with either the Dexcom G6® or Dexcom G7® Continuous Glucose Monitoring Systems, to continuously adapt and automatically deliver insulin according to your personal needs.
+The Omnipod 5 System is the first wearable, on-body, tubeless, Automated Insulin Delivery System, when used with either the Dexcom G6® or Dexcom G7® Continuous Glucose Monitoring Systems or the FreeStyle Libre 2 Plus Sensor, to continuously adapt and automatically deliver insulin according to your personal needs.
 The Omnipod 5 System consists of a tubeless insulin Pod and the Omnipod 5 App on an Insulet-provided Controller.